-

 OCEANUS:

-Latin form of Greek Okeanos, Greek myth name of
+Latin form of Greek Okeanos, meaning

 -